KeyCraw/CS-250-Portfolio-SNHU-Craw/README.md

 ---

-*This portfolio represents my progress and learning in CS 250 — Java programming and Agile project management.*
+*This portfolio represents my progress and learning in CS 250: Software Developement Lifecyle.*